 When registering a boat in Kansas, you will need the previous owner’s Certificate of Number or a bill of sale.
 Additionally, if you purchased the boat from a dealer, you will need to submit the STD8 form or a bill of sale showing you paid the sales tax in another state, plus a receipt.

-If the sale is private or individual, the sale is tax-exempt.
+If the sale is private or individual, the deal is tax-exempt.
 You will need a bill of sale showing that the transaction was from an individual.

 Kansas has one fee for registering a boat: $42.50.

 Kansas has no exemptions for boat registration, but the state does not require you to title a boat.

 Does a Boat Bill of Sale Have to be Notarized in Kansas?